Skip to Content

 Malaga Cathedral

-No trip to Malaga’s Old Town is complete without visiting the architectural marvel that is Malaga Cathedral.
-La Manquita, or the one-armed woman, is aptly named as only one of the two proposed towers stands today.
+• Malaga Cathedral – No trip to Malaga’s Old Town is complete without visiting the architectural marvel that is Malaga Cathedral.
+It’s nicknamed La Manquita, or the one-armed woman as only one of its two proposed towers stands today.

 AC Hotel by Marriott Malaga Palacio

-A rooftop pool, an inviting Spanish restaurant with unrivalled city views, and charming rooms with private balcony views make this a perfect place to stay in Old Town Malaga.
+Book for the rooftop pool, an inviting Spanish restaurant with unrivalled city views, and charming rooms with private balcony views.

 Vincci Larios Diez

-Or perhaps you would rather stay in Vincci Larios Diez?
 Every room in this hotel projects a modern urban feel that’s uniquely Malaga.
-Romantic private balcony views and features like double vanities and outstanding breakfasts make this the answer to where to stay in Malaga for couples.
+Book for romantic private balcony views and features like double vanities and outstanding breakfasts.

 Málaga Premium Hotel

-Another excellent choice is the Málaga Premium Hotel.
-Hardwood floors, botanical wallpaper, and modern furniture give every room a youthful cool at a budget-friendly price point.
+Another excellent choice with hardwood floors, botanical wallpaper, and modern furniture give every room a youthful cool at a budget-friendly price point.

-Not to mention that the rooftop bar is a fantastic place to start or end your evening in the historic centre of Malaga.
+The rooftop bar at the Malaga Premium Hotel is a fantastic place to start or end your evening in the historic centre of Malaga.

 Remember when I mentioned that Pablo Picasso was born in Malaga?
-Well, if you want to hone in on the exact part of the province he was from, it’s La Merced.
+Well, if you want to hone in on the exact part of the city he was from, it’s La Merced.

 The house he was born in is in the bustling Plaza de la Merced and is now a museum (though the main Picasso Museum is a short walk away).

-But the area has so much to offer besides being the home of a world-famous artist.
+The area has so much to offer besides being the home of a world-famous artist, and is a great place for you to base yourself during your Malaga trip.

 La Merced Highlights